ForbesLindesay/atdatabases/docs/websql-test.md

 sidebar_label: Testing
 ---

-The `@databases/websql` module defaults to an in-memory database in node.js, meaning you can get an issolated database for every test run.
+The `@databases/websql` module defaults to an in-memory database in node.js, meaning you can get an isolated database for every test run.

 ## Jest